kurtome/python-consul-lock/README.md

 # Python Consul Lock

-Simple locking client built on top of [python-consul](https://github.com/cablehead/python-consul).
+Simple client for distributed locking built  on top of [python-consul](https://github.com/cablehead/python-consul).

+When running app servers in parallel, distributed locks come in handy on the rare occasion you need guarentees that only one server is running a particular block of code at a time.
+This library lets you do that in a straightforward way using [Consul](https://www.consul.io/) as the central authority for who owns the lock currently.

 Installation
 ------------